How much will I have to pay?

 How is the CIL calculated?

-The calculation involves multiplying the CIL charging rate by the additional (new build) floor space, and factoring in an index figure to allow for changes in building costs over time.
+The calculation involves multiplying the CIL charging rate by the net chargeable floor area (based on Gross Internal Area), and factoring in an index figure to allow for changes in building costs over time.

-Existing floor space that has been in continuous use for a period of 6 months within the 3 year period preceding development being permitted can be used as deductible floor space from the total CIL charge.
+Existing floor area that has been in continuous lawful use for a period of 6 months within the 3 year period preceding development being permitted can be used as deductible floor area in the calculation of the CIL liability.
 The onus is on the applicant to demonstrate continuous lawful use.

 Gross Internal Area (GIA) measured to the internal face of the perimeter walls of each floor of the building, including circulation and service space such as corridors, storage, toilets, lifts etc and the existing floor space of a building.
 Generally, any structure with 3 or more walls and a roof is considered to be ‘internal’ floor space and therefore chargeable.
 Buildings ‘into which people do not normally go’ are exempt from CIL.
 These include buildings into which people go intermittently for the purpose of inspecting or maintaining fixed plant machinery.